MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 In this post, we'll go through the necessary steps to build and deploy a machine learning application.
 This starts from data collection to deployment and the journey, as you'll see it, is exciting and fun  😁 .

-Before to start, let's first look at the app we'll be building:
+Before we begin, let's have a look at the app we'll be building:

 <p align="center">
     <img src="./assets/app.gif">
 </p>

-As you see it, this web app allows a user to evaluate random brands by writing reviews.
+As you can see, this web app allows a user to evaluate random brands by writing reviews.
 While writing, the user will see the sentiment score of his input updating in real-time along with a proposed rating from 1 to 5.

-The user can then fix the rating and submit.
+The user can then change the rating (in case the suggested rating does not reflect his views), and submit.

 You can think of this as a crowd sourcing app of brand reviews with a sentiment analysis model that suggests ratings which the user can tweak and adapt.